Vambooze/shadowops/[jobs]/kevin-bounties/readme.md

 # Dependencies
 - QBCore (latest)
 - qb-target https://github.com/qbcore-framework/qb-target
-- qb-inventory
+- origen_inventory

-# qb-inventory/html/js/app.js (Line 577 - 650) you can search for stickynote and you will see where it needs to be placed
+# origen_inventory /html/js/app.js (Line 577 - 650) you can search for stickynote and you will see where it needs to be placed

 * ```lua
 } else if (itemData.name == "bounty-contract") {